acrenwelge/Portfolio-Reference-Documents/index.md

 **IMPORTANT: if you do not see the "portfolio" menu option under your profile, please contact `support@revature.com` for help**

-# Generic Guidelines
+# Portfolio Guidelines
-The following guidelines are the same for all training tracks.

 Recall that there are two phases for portfolio review.
 When you submit your portfolio for phase 1, we will review and send any feedback.
 For phase 2 review, the portfolio should be complete and we will only reject it if there are additional changes that need to be made.
 All feedback will be given in the rejection email. **Please make sure to check your `revature.net` email for rejection notifications.** If you receive a rejection email, please make the required changes as soon as possible and then resubmit your portfolio.

-* Please DO NOT CLONE your portfolio, unless asked to do so (if you need to make changes, just edit the same portfolio)
+* Please **DO NOT CLONE** your portfolio, unless asked to do so
+  * If you need to make changes, just edit the same portfolio
+  * If you have already submitted your portfolio and cannot edit it, ask your QC auditor or trainer to reject it
 * Check your revature.net email.
 If your portfolio is rejected, you will receive an email with comments on changes to be made
 * Be aware of submission deadlines for Phase 1 and 2